What Is the Best TRT Protocol?

 Different men may have varying testosterone production issues.
 Some experience reduced testosterone synthesis directly in the testes (primary hypogonadism).
 In contrast, others face challenges with LH and FSH production in the pituitary gland, resulting in diminished stimulation of testosterone production (secondary hypogonadism).

-Men with primary hypogonadism typically exhibit lower testosterone response to HCG compared to those with secondary hypogonadism.
+Men with primary hypogonadism typically exhibit a lower testosterone response to HCG compared to those with secondary hypogonadism.

 However, predicting the individual response to HCG can be challenging.
 Consequently, doses of HCG and testosterone should be adjusted based on follow-up blood test results.